DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Project Day!
 Your characters you built on Day 27 will fight to the death.
 Who will win out?
 *  Day 29 - The Secrets of `print`
 	* You already learned how to `print` like a boss, but there are a few things you can do make them even easier.
+*  Day 30 - f...what?
+	* The `f` stands for format...not whatever you were thinking.
+Change the way you combine strings and variables with f-strings.